Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 bicycle trip mekong river

-For a big stretch it has a much nicer side road that runs parallel, on the very shores of the Mekong, follow that as far as you can.
+For a long stretch, it has a much nicer side road that runs parallel to the very shores of the Mekong; follow that as far as you can.
 Many villages and restaurants.

-At KM40 there’s the first bridge across the Mekong, that leads to the town of Khsach Kandal (ខ្សាច់កណ្ដាល), where there’s a love-motel-style guesthouse with no WiFi.
+At KM40, there’s the first bridge across the Mekong, which leads to the town of Khsach Kandal (ខ្សាច់កណ្ដាល), where there’s a love-motel-style guesthouse with no WiFi.

 So from here began a 43km unpaved leg, the road was a little tricky sometimes but still rideable, even though it rained the night before, keep in mind however that taking unpaved roads in Cambodia is always a gamble, and don’t blame us if you find yourself in a river of mud.

-However just beside the pier, visible from the boat, there’s a very nice guesthouse with a view of the river (7 USD), we loved that, WiFi was available.
+However, just beside the pier, visible from the boat, there’s a very nice guesthouse with a view of the river (7 USD), we loved that, and WiFi was available.

-It’s possible to reach Kampong Cham without crossing the river by ferry, through tricky countryside roads.
+It’s possible to reach Kampong Cham without crossing the river by ferry, but it’s a long, tricky route through the countryside.
 My advice is to attempt this only in the dry season.

 Kampong Cham